 Q5: How do I write a cover letter for HR that gets noticed?

 A5: To make your HR cover letter unique, try to highlight the skills, experiences and achievements which make you stand out from the crowd.
 Show measurable impact and value by providing specific examples.
-In addition, try to tailor your letter to the company values and the mission so as to show how you line with their goals.
+In addition, try to tailor your letter to the company values and the mission so as to show how you align with their goals.

 Human Resources (HR) Cover Letter Examples